LukasStruppek/Plug-and-Play-Attacks/README.md

 NVIDIA provides the following pre-trained models: ```ffhq.pkl, metfaces.pkl, afhqcat.pkl, afhqdog.pkl, afhqwild.pkl, cifar10.pkl, brecahad.pkl```.
 Adjust the command above accordingly.
 For the training and resolution details, please visit the official repo.

 ## Setup Weights & Biases
 We rely on Weights & Biases for experiment tracking and result storage.
-We rely on Weights & Biases for experiment tracking and result storage.
 A free account is needed at [wandb.ai](https://wandb.ai/site) to track the experiments.
 Note that we do not have any commercial relationship with Weights & Biases.

 To connect your account to Weights & Biases, run the following command and add your API key:
 ```bash